RetroReversing/retroReversing/pages/dreamcast/Chicken Run Source Code.md

 editlink: dreamcast/Chicken Run Source Code.md
 ---

-Developed by Blitz Games (formerly known as Interactive Studios) in 2000 as a cross platform action adventure game based on the movie with the same name.
+Developed by Blitz Games (formerly known as Interactive Studios Limited) in 2000 as a cross platform action adventure game based on the movie with the same name.

+Throughout the engine you will find referenced to the acronym isl (Interactive Studios Limited) e.g islfile, islfont etc.

 # Act (Level) Data
 On Dreamcast each act has its own folder each with its own .BFF and .SPT and some containing region specific .SBB/.SBH files.